 Making the content as easy to understand as possible makes it better for everybody.
-There are common scenarios where people might benefit from simple content.
-For example, people where English is not their first language or people who have Dyslexia.
+For example, simple content helps people whose first language is not English and people who have dyslexia.

 Things to consider as a Content Designer